Jidraph1/QoutesAngular/Quotes/README.md

 # Resources
 * Templates used to develop the above landing page were from google fornts for the fonts,  and bootstrap css.

+## Setup Instructions

+The project is on a website, and can be accessed by any device of choice.
+No installation is needed.

 ## Running unit tests